Grace-Solutions/Docker-Swarm-Cluster-Configuration-Service/README.md

 - `GO-IMPLEMENTATION-SPEC.md` – the original design and behavioural spec.
 - `docs/README.md` – higher-level architecture and CLI overview.
 - `binaries/README.md` – documentation for the Linux wrapper scripts and binaries.

 ## Logging

-`clusterctl` writes plain-text log lines in the format:
+`dswrmctl` writes plain-text log lines in the format:

 ```text
 [2025-01-01T12:00:00Z] - [INFO] - message
 ```

-- Logs are emitted to **stderr** and to a log file named `clusterctl.log` in the current working directory by default.
+- Logs are emitted to **stderr** and to a log file named `dswrmctl.log` in the current working directory by default.
-- Override the log file path via `CLUSTERCTL_LOG_FILE`.
+- Override the log file path via `DSWRMCTL_LOG_FILE`.
-- Control the minimum log level via `CLUSTERCTL_LOG_LEVEL` (e.g. `debug`, `info`, `warn`, `error`; default is `info`).
+- Control the minimum log level via `DSWRMCTL_LOG_LEVEL` (e.g. `debug`, `info`, `warn`, `error`; default is `info`).

-Controller and node logs include detailed Swarm and GlusterFS events after each join so you can see which token was used, which Swarm cluster the node joined, and the current GlusterFS volume/mount status on that node.
+Controller and node logs include detailed Swarm and storage events after each join so you can see which token was used, which Swarm cluster the node joined, and the current storage status on that node.

 ## Notes

-- The Go implementation is idempotent: commands like `node join` and `master init` are safe to re-run and converge the system onto the desired state.
+- The Go implementation is idempotent: commands are safe to re-run and converge the system onto the desired state.
-- Overlay provider config is passed as a **string** via `--overlay-config` and mapped to provider-specific environment variables (e.g. `NB_SETUP_KEY` for Netbird, `TS_AUTHKEY` for Tailscale).
+- Overlay provider config is passed as a **string** via `overlayConfig` and mapped to provider-specific environment variables (e.g. `NB_SETUP_KEY` for Netbird, `TS_AUTHKEY` for Tailscale).
 - Dependency installers (`internal/deps`) make a best-effort to support